RusskikhAV/tech/README.md

 `"token": "eyJ...............w4"`

-Once we receive the token, we can use it to make a GET and POST request to our server `localhost:8079/message` address, where by GET request with JSON body:
+Once we receive the token, we can use it to make a GET and POST request to our server `localhost:8079/message` address, where by POST request with JSON body:
 ```
 {
 "username":"testtest",